 The ANI PTA goal is to raise funds to provide additional resources for our children that the school may not otherwise be able to be provide through Ministry of Education funding.

 For the last ten years our most successful fundraising event has been selling Cadbury chocolates.
 ANI is traditionally one of the first schools to start selling chocolates early in term one and the event generates the best results when all students participate.
-Last year students raised $27,000 which is an outstanding amount.
-Again if all students participate and support this event and sell two boxes of chocolates each we would easily raise this amount for 2016.
+Last year students raised $28,500 which is an outstanding amount.
+If all students participate and support this event and sell at least one box of chocolates each we would easily raise this amount for 2017.

-The PTA will go over the event at an assembly with students prior to the 12 February (the day we send chocolates home) and we will cover how the event works, the time frames, all they need to know along with the fantastic incentives we will have this year.
+The PTA will go over the event at an assembly with students prior to the 10 February (the day we send chocolates home) and we will cover how the event works, the time frames, all they need to know along with the fantastic incentives we will have this year.
 Prizes include Go Pro Cameras, IPod, Instax Cameras, cash incentives and more.
-Last year we had some very committed students with the top individual student selling 42 boxes of chocolates.
-Fifty students who sold five boxes of chocolates and received an ANI school badge and went into an additional draw for extra prizes.
+Last year we had some very committed students with the top individual student selling 17 boxes of chocolates.
+Fifty students who sold five or more boxes of chocolates received an ANI school badge and went into an additional draw for extra prizes.
 A more detailed email will be sent out to parents next week.

-Our first ANI PTA meeting will be held on Tuesday 9 February at 7:00pm in the library – these usually take an hour and we will be looking at our PTA events for the year.
+Our first ANI PTA meeting will be held on Tuesday 7 February at 7:00pm in the Library.
+This usually takes an hour and we will be looking at our PTA events for the year.
 All are welcome, especially parents of Year 7s.
 Please note that meetings are usually held on Monday nights.
-The February meeting will be held on Tuesday as Monday 8 February is a public holiday.
+The February meeting will be held on Tuesday as Monday 6 February is a public holiday.